How to Create a Live Streaming Website Succeed in 2026

 TVOD follows the opposite logic.
 The user is offered to purchase access to each product item for a fee.
 This model uses two options - electronic sell-through (EST), which implies purchase for permanent use, and download to rent (DTR), which means renting content for a certain period.
 The TVOD model is offered by YouTube, Apple's iTunes, and Amazon's video store.

-Many live-streaming platforms combine all three monetization models to attract more customers and make your own live-stream website more profitable.
+Note: A lot of businesses that build live streaming website combine all three monetization models to attract more customers and make it more profitable.
 For example, by default, YouTube offers users free content accompanied by ads (AVOD).
 However, premium content (e.g., movies) is paid using the TVOD model.
 Users can also purchase a monthly subscription to YouTube Premium (SVOD) to access ad-free content and additional features, such as video playback in the background mode.

 We’ve calculated the pricing of the live-streaming website with features described in this article.
 Below, you can examine an estimate based on hourly rates in Central and Eastern Europe ($50/h):